SAP/openui5-docs/docs/Enterprise_Features_of_OpenUI5_bf2d55e.md

 -   **Easy to integrate**: OpenUI5 lets you run large numbers of highly-consistent apps that can be integrated to complex business processes.

--   **Flexible tools for any developer**: OpenUI5 comes with development environments and tools to efficiently build, test, and deploy apps.
+-   **Flexible tools for any developer**: OpenUI5 supports a number of development environments and tools to efficiently build, test, and deploy apps.

 -   **Benefit from innovations**: OpenUI5 brings a clear lifecycle separation of application and framework code to centrally innovate while being upgrade-compatible.